vrajmohan/classics/README.md

 classics
 ========
-A repository for DRM-free epub of the classics in a prettier form than commonly available:
+A repository for DRM-free epubs of the classics in a prettier form than commonly available:
 * em- and en- dashes
 * pretty quotes